 Graduate Student Paper Award:

-The Critical Disability Studies Caucus of the American Studies Association is pleased to announce the annual Graduate Student Paper Award.
+The Critical Disability Studies Caucus of the American Studies Association has an annual Graduate Student Paper Award competition.
 Graduate students (MA, PhD) who have had papers accepted for the annual meeting may submit for consideration.

 Papers may deal with any aspect of disability studies, but we encourage graduate students to ground themselves in current scholarship, for example by: